CDurandLS/simple-javascript-snake-game/README.md

 # simple-javascript-snake-game

-Small game made in a few hours.
+This is a simple game, similar to the arcade game snake.
+Rather than being grid based, though, the snake can freely rotate.

-It uses the canvas html element and javascript to make the game.
+It uses the canvas html element and vanilla javascript.

 Use the left and right arrow keys to move the snake.